 The foregoing incentive fee is subject to a total return requirement, which provides that no incentive fee in respect of the Company's pre-incentive fee net investment income is payable except to the extent 20.0% of the cumulative net increase in net assets resulting from operations over the then current and 11 preceding calendar quarters exceeds the cumulative incentive fees accrued and/or paid for the 11 preceding quarters.
-In other words, any Investment Income Incentive Fee that is payable in a calendar quarter is limited to the lesser of (i) 20% of the amount by which the Company's pre-incentive fee net investment income for such calendar quarter exceeds the 2.0% hurdle, subject to the Catch-up, and (ii) (x) 20% of the cumulative net increase in net assets resulting from operations for the then current and 11 preceding quarters minus (y) the cumulative incentive fees accrued and/or paid for the 11 preceding calendar quarters.
+In other words, any Income Incentive Fee that is payable in a calendar quarter is limited to the lesser of (i) 20% of the amount by which the Company's pre-incentive fee net investment income for such calendar quarter exceeds the 2.0% hurdle, subject to the Catch-up, and (ii) (x) 20% of the cumulative net increase in net assets resulting from operations for the then current and 11 preceding quarters minus (y) the cumulative incentive fees accrued and/or paid for the 11 preceding calendar quarters.
 For the foregoing purpose, the "cumulative net increase in net assets resulting from operations" is the amount, if positive, of the sum of pre-incentive fee net investment income, realized gains and losses and unrealized appreciation and depreciation of the Company for the then current and 11 preceding calendar quarters.
 In addition, the Advisor is not paid the portion of such incentive fee that is attributable to deferred interest until the Company actually receives such interest in cash.

-For the years ended December 31, 2017, 2016 and 2015, the Company incurred \$2,911,392, \$4,275,436, and \$3,975,198, respectively, of Investment Income Incentive Fees.
-As of December 31, 2017 and 2016, \$371,647 and \$1,353,271, respectively, of such incentive fees were payable to the Advisor, of which \$175,738 and \$1,162,714, respectively, were currently payable (as explained below).
-As of December 31, 2017 and December 31, 2016, \$195,909 and \$190,557, respectively, of incentive fees incurred but not paid by the Company were generated from deferred interest (i.e. PIK, certain discount accretion and deferred interest) and are not payable until such amounts are received in cash.
+For the years ended December 31, 2018, 2017 and 2016, the Company incurred \$5,529,376, \$2,911,392 and \$4,275,436, respectively, of Investment Income Incentive Fees.
+As of December 31, 2018 and 2017, \$1,936,538 and \$371,647, respectively, of such incentive fees were payable to the Advisor, of which \$1,675,804 and \$175,738, respectively, were currently payable (as explained below).
+As of December 31, 2018 and December 31, 2017, \$260,734 and \$195,909, respectively, of incentive fees incurred but not paid by the Company were generated from deferred interest (i.e. PIK, certain discount accretion and deferred interest) and are not payable until such amounts are received by the Company in cash.